-Activities or actions that require a grant amendment include extensions to the grant period, a change to the position of the grantee's authorized representative, a change in scope, or a significant change to the work plan budget or equivalent.
-(For some grant programs, such as Disaster Recovery, a work plan budget may consist of a BWSR approved project list.)
+Activities or actions that require a grant amendment include but are not limited to:

+- > Extensions to the grant period - > A change of the targeted resource or pollutant of concern - An increase in the grant amount - > A significant decrease in the grant amount - ➤ A significant change in scope of the work plan budget or equivalent (scope), of >40% of grant amount.
+(For some grant programs, such as DRAP, a work plan budget may consist of a BWSR approved project list.)

-Consult your Board Conservationist for guidance at least 3-6 months prior to the end of the grant agreement.
+Consult your Board Conservationist as early in the grant agreement period as possible for guidance, and at least 3-6 months prior to the end of the grant agreement.

 - The grantee's authorized representative provides a written request for an amendment to the grant agreement, to the Board Conservationist. - 2.
 BWSR staff will review the request. - a.
 If approved, BWSR staff will generate an amendment document that will be processed similar to the original grant agreement.
-(See amendment template and example.)
 All signatures must be obtained prior to expiration of the grant agreement. - b.
 If denied, a written response will be provided.